dexs99/SerieAScrap/README.md

 # SerieAScrap
-take data from page legaseriea.it and show only the part that i want (player's info) on bash screen
+take data from page legaseriea.it and show only the part that i want (player's info) on terminal screen

 beautifulsoup needs to be installed to run this script